Custom Search

 Behavior

 Peaceful schooling fish.
-Messy, produces a lot of waste.
-Should have some type of extra aeration, as the have high oxygen requirements.
-Makes a great bottom scavenger.
+Messy, produce a lot of waste.
+Should have some type of extra aeration, as they have high oxygen requirements.
+Make great bottom scavengers.
 May up-root plants.

-Compatibility Gets along well with other non-aggressive fish.
-Does best with other goldfish, but can live with other peaceful fish species.
+Get along well with other non-aggressive fish.
+Do best with other goldfish, but can live with other peaceful fish species.
 Goldfish put off a lot of ammonia.
 While goldfish can handle a higher level of ammonia, this level can kill other types of fish and must be taken out of the water.
 If you are going to keep goldfish with other fish species, be sure to monitor your ammonia levels.
-Goldfish do not like ammonia and prefer a clean filtered tank.
-Great social, community fish, however, since they prefer colder temperatures, they do best with other goldfish who can also live in these cooler temps.
+Goldfish do not like ammonia and prefer a clean, filtered tank.
+Great social, community fish, however, since they prefer colder temperatures, they do best with other goldfish that can also live in these cooler temps.

 25 years